 Transactions denominated in foreign currencies are translated at the foreign exchange rate ruling at the date of the transaction.
 Monetary assets and liabilities denominated in foreign currencies at the balance date are translated to Australian dollars at the foreign exchange rate ruling at that date.
-Foreign exchange differences arising on translation are recognised in the income statement.
+Foreign exchange differences arising on translation are recognised in the Statement of profit or loss and other comprehensive income.
 The foreign currency gain or loss on monetary items is the difference between amortised cost in the functional currency at the start of the period, adjusted for effective interest and payments during the period, and the amortised cost in foreign currency translated at the exchange rate at the end of the period.
 Non-monetary assets and liabilities that are measured in terms of historical cost in a foreign currency are translated using the exchange rate at the date of the transaction.
 Non-monetary assets and liabilities denominated in foreign currencies that are stated at fair value are translated to Australian dollars at foreign exchange rates ruling at the dates the fair value was determined.